awsdocs/aws-doc-sdk-examples/dotnetv3/Kinesis/README.md

 - We recommend that you grant your code least privilege, or at most the minimum permissions required to perform the task.
-For more information, see [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the AWS Identity and Access Management User Guide.
+For more information, see [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the AWS Identity and Access Management (IAM) User Guide.
 - This code has not been tested in all AWS Regions.
 Some AWS services are available only in specific [Regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
 - Running this code might result in charges to your AWS account.